 Inventory turnover ratio explanations occur very simply through an illustration of high and low turnover ratios.
 Despite this, many businesses do not survive due to issues with inventory.
 A low inventory turnover ratio shows that a company may be overstocking or deficiencies in the product line or marketing effort.
 It is a sign of ineffective inventory management because inventory usually has a zero rate of return and high storage cost.
 Higher inventory turnover ratios are considered a positive indicator of effective inventory management.
 However, a higher inventory turnover ratio does not always mean better performance.
 It sometimes may indicate inadequate inventory level, which may result in decrease in sales.

 Inventory turnover ratio calculations may appear intimidating at first but are fairly easy once a person understands the key concepts of inventory turnover.
-Example: assume annual credit sales are $10,000, and inventory is $5,000.
+For example, assume annual credit sales are $10,000, and inventory is $5,000.
 The inventory turnover is:

-Derek owns a retail clothing store which sells the best designer attire.
-Derek, an avid fan of fashion, has worked in the apparel industry for quite a while and is well suited for the operations of his company.
+For example, Derek owns a retail clothing store which sells the best designer attire.
+Derek worked in the apparel industry for quite a while, thus is well suited for the operations of his company.
 Still, Derek has a little to learn about the business of retail clothing.
-He has been studying the subject with passion and wants to grow his business.
-From his study he has realized that inventory turnover is the key to his business.
-Derek first talks to his accountant for inventory turnover ratio analysis.
-This requires somewhat of an expert because the matter is more complicated than the abilities simple, web-based inventory turnover ratio calculator.
+He studied the subject with passion and wants to grow his business.
+From his study, he realized that inventory turnover is the key to his business.
+First, Derek talked to his accountant for inventory turnover ratio analysis.
+You need somewhat of an expert because the matter is more complicated than the abilities simple, web-based inventory turnover ratio calculator.

 Click here to access your Execution Plan.
 Not a Lab Member?

 Click here to learn more about SCFO Labs[/box]